Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Initial Cluster Population

-In the bottom panel of Figure \ref{fig:tides}, we show the distribution of surviving clusters that are tidally filling at the $z=0$ snapshot of the larger simulation (limiting ourselves to the classic $r_{\rm hm}/r_t$ definition for easier comparison to observations).
+In the bottom panel of Fig.\ \ref{fig:tides}, we show the distribution of surviving clusters that are tidally filling at the $z=0$ snapshot of the larger simulation (limiting ourselves to the classic $r_{\rm hm}/r_t$ definition for easier comparison to observations).
 Here, we find that the distribution of clusters is exactly centered at $0.145$, as one would expect for a population of clusters that is both dynamically evolved (i.e.~closer to the original homologeous model of H\'enon) and in equilibrium with their surrounding environments.
 We also compare our results to the MW GCs, using the tidal boundaries and half-mass radii from the catalog assembled in \citet{Baumgardt2018,Vasiliev2021}, which rely on a scaled grid of direct $N$-body models described in \citet{Baumgardt2017} and define $r_t$ using Equation 8 of \citet{Webb2013}.
 Somewhat surprisingly, the distribution of MW GCs appears to be more tidally underfiling than the catalog clusters at $z=0$ (with only $\sim 1/3$ of the MW clusters overfilling their tidal boundaries).
 However, we note that measurements of cluster tidal boundaries are extremely difficult; even the $N$-body models used by \citet{Baumgardt2017} to compare to the MW GCs were performed in isolation, making it difficult to uniquely identify a tidal boundary by comparison to $N$-body models.
-Furthermore, while the overall population of cluster models at $z=0$ seems to diverge from the MW distribution, we note that the cluster models with final masses $> 10^5M_{\odot}$ appear more consistent with the MW distribution.
+Furthermore, while the overall population of cluster models at $z=0$ seems to diverge from the MW distribution, we note that the cluster models with final masses $> 10^5M_{\odot}$ appear more consistent with the MW distribution, while clusters with final masses $> 2\times10^5M_{\odot}$ appear to match very well (for low $r_{\rm hm} / r_t$ values) with the MW population, suggesting that any disagreement may actually be the result of our lower-mass GCMF.